johannesstroebele91/mongodb-library/mongodb.md

 - create and start a MongoDB database server
 - which allows to run
 - multiple databases on it
+- for creating, reding, updating, and deleting data
+- using CRUD-operations

 # Difference b/w MongoDB and other databases